yaitoo/sqle/README.md

   slices of map/structs/primitive types.
 - 100% compatible drop-in replacement of "database/sql".
 Code is really easy to migrate from `database/sql` to `SQLE`. see [examples](row_test.go)
 - [Migration](migrate/migrator_test.go)
-- _Configurable and extendable sharding_
+- Table auto-rotate
+- Database auto-sharding

 ## Tutorials
 > All examples on https://go.dev/doc/tutorial/database-access can directly work with `sqle.DB` instance.